pyserial/pyserial/pyserial/documentation/examples.rst

                             control miniterm (menu)

 miniterm supports some control functions.
-Typing :kbd:`Control+t Control+h` when it is running shows the help text::
+Typing :kbd:`Ctrl+T Ctrl+H` when it is running shows the help text::

     --- pySerial - miniterm - help